 If you are a business owner, you know that one of the best ways to get new business is through online reviews.
 Even if you are not a business owner, chances are good that you have spent time online reading reviews before deciding on a business to work with.

 How do you support minority-owned businesses?
 Do you have any tips that we missed?
-Drop them in the comments on our Facebook or LinkedIn page and let us know!
+Let us know!